 Programs, Workshops & Keynotes

 In addition to traditional concert and festival performances, Andrew does workshops and programs tailored for all ages, as single events, or daylong and multi-day residencies.
-He has appropriate offerings for libraries , schools, conferences, corporate events, Special Music Services in churches , keynote presentations for conferences, and more.
+He has appropriate offerings for libraries , schools, conferences, corporate events, Special Music Services in churches , keynote presentations for conferences, intensive career workshops on performance for colleges, and more.

 Whatever the setting, you can expect a consummate professional from the booking and negotiation through the warm interaction with the audience.
 Our Publicity materials are easy to use and effective, and Andrew's interactions with presenter, event volunteers, and audience warm and gracious.
-Visit the presskit page for his resume, press and video and audio samples.
-Here's a current list of open tour dates we're trying to fill.
+Please visit our electronic presskit (EPK) or traditional presskit page for his resume, press and video and audio samples.

 - Solo Concerts - up to 2 hours, suitable for theaters, listening rooms and private homes